Counting partitions by genus. I. Genus 0 to 2: Conclusion and perspectives

-We end this paper with \new{a few remarks on} some intriguing issues. \\ There is some evidence of a universal singular behaviour of all generating functions, \be Z^{(g)}(x)\sim (x_0-x)^{\oh -3g}\ee as can be seen on the partitions into doublets (\ref{HZg1},\ref{HZg2},\ref{HZg3}), and for $ g=1,2$ on other cases.
+We end this paper with \new{a few remarks on} some intriguing issues. \\ There is some evidence of a universal singular behaviour of all generating functions, \be Z^{(g)}(x)\sim (x_0-x)^{\oh -3g}\ee as can be seen on the partitions into doublets (\ref{HZg1},\ref{HZg2},\ref{HZg3}, \ref{HZg4} ), and for $ g=1,2$ on other cases.
 This would imply a large $n$ behaviour of coefficients $C_{n, [\alpha]}^{(g)}$ (for appropriately rescaled patterns $\alpha $) of the form

-The ``critical exponent" $\oh -3g$ is familiar to physicists in the context of boundary loop models and Wilson loops~\cite{Kos}. \new{Such a connection is natural in the case of partitions into doublets, since it is known that in that case, the counting amounts to computing the expectation value of $\tr M^n$ in a Gaussian matrix integral, hence for large $n$, of a large loop.
+This type of singularity of the GF and the associated asymptotic behaviour have been observed in the parallel problem of enumeration of unicellular maps by Chapuy~\cite{Chapuy}, who interpreted the number $6g-1$ as the number of edges in his dominant ``schemes" (the analogues of our primitives).
+That the same behaviour appears in the present context of partitions indicates that the restriction of maps due to the restricted crossing constraint discussed in sect. \ref{matint} is ``irrelevant" (in the sense of critical phenomena), \ie does not affect the singular behaviour.
+The ``critical exponent" $\oh -3g$ is also familiar to physicists in the context of boundary loop models and Wilson loops~\cite{Kos}. \new{Such a connection is natural in the case of partitions into doublets, since it is known that in that case, the counting amounts to computing the expectation value of $\tr M^n$ in a Gaussian matrix integral, hence for large $n$, of a large loop.
 That the same singular or asymptotic behaviour takes place in (all ?) other cases seems to indicate that an effective Gaussian theory takes place in that limit.}\footnote{I'm grateful to Ivan Kostov for discussions on that point} \\[6pt] A natural question is whether the Topological Recurrence of Chekhov, Eynard and Orantin \cite{EyOCh} is relevant for the counting of partitions and is related to or independent of the approach of this paper. \\[6pt] \omit{The dressing procedure of primitive diagrams is reminiscent of techniques used in QFT, under the name of Dyson-Schwinger equation.
 This leads to another natural question: is there an effective theory --matrix-like or otherwise-- that would lie behind the screen ? \\[6pt]} As mentioned in the introduction, the formulae derived in this paper yield an interpolation between expansions on ordinary and on free cumulants.
 What is the relevance of this interpolation?
 How does it compare with other existing interpolations ? \\[10pt]} \normalcolor All these questions are left for future investigation.